dboydor/PopoverResize/README.md

 **PopoverResize** adds the ability to resize a NSPopover.
 It shows resize icons when you hover over the edges of the popover window, indicating to the user they can resize.

+This is how it looks within my app, Library Express:

 [![Watch the video](https://img.youtube.com/vi/dAL-DIFI9Yw/hqdefault.jpg)](https://www.youtube.com/watch?v=dAL-DIFI9Yw)

 ### How to use PopoverResize